codertrippin/writoholic-gdg-task/README.md

 # writoholic-gdg-task
-✍️ writoholic-gdg-task
+## ✍️ writoholic-gdg-task

-A fun little project by CoderTrippin — where writing meets creativity, pixels, and ✨ vibes ✨
+### A fun little frontend project by CoderTrippin — where writing meets creativity, pixels, and ✨ vibes ✨

-🚀 Live Preview
+## 🚀 Live Preview

-✅ Try it out here → https://codertrippin.github.io/writoholic-gdg-task/
+### ✅ Try it out here → https://codertrippin.github.io/writoholic-gdg-task/

-💡 What this project is
+## 💡 What this project is

 This repo is all about giving your words a space to shine:

 🎨 Clean, simple UI

-🧾 Write & display your text in a neat format

-🌱 Beginner-friendly and super lightweight
+🌱 Beginner-friendly and responsive

-❤️ Why you’ll love it

-🔥 No heavy setup

-✏️ Perfect for journaling, blogging, or mini creative writes

-⚡ Easy to customize and fork

-🛠 How to run
+## 🛠 How to run

 Clone this repo